tanmay099/vaccineFinder/README.md

 # vaccineFinder
-a noejs runtime script to check vaccine slot availablity
+a noejs runtime script to check vaccine slot availability